mikebranstein/global-azure-bootcamp-2018-instructions/src/chapters/chapter0.md

 ### Creating a Trial Azure Subscription

+> **If you already have an Azure account**
+>
-> **NOTE:** If you have an Azure account already, you can skip this section.
+> If you have an Azure account already, you can skip this section.
 If you have a Visual Studio subscription (formerly known as an MSDN account), you get free Azure dollars every month.
 Check out the next section for activating these benefits.

 There are several ways to get an Azure subscription, such as the free trial subscription, the pay-as-you-go subscription, which has no minimums or commitments and you can cancel any time; Enterprise agreement subscriptions, or you can buy one from a Microsoft retailer.
 In exercise, you'll create a free trial subscription.